-The history of the Château Beauregard vineyard dates back to the 12th century when the Knights of Malta owned a small manor used as a staging post on the road to Santiago de Compostela.
-The Beauregard family built the Château and bequeathed to it its name.
+The history of Château Beauregard vineyard dates back to the 12th century when the Knights of Malta owned a small manor used as a staging post on the road to Santiago de Compostela.
+The Beauregard family built the Château and bequeathed their name to it.
 At the end of the 18th century, this Château was replaced by the current building.
 It now occupies a privileged location on the south side of the famous plateau of Catusseau in Pomerol on clay-gravel soils.

 The arrival of Vincent Priou as director has allowed the vineyard to be completely restructured: the size of the vines has been changed and the drainage re-developed.
 The current vineyard is now composed of 70% Merlot and 30% Cabernet Franc, which gives the wine a lot of freshness.
 The Châteaux’s wines reveal a very fruity taste in their youth, and great depth after a period of ageing.